momensalama/world-wise/readme.md

 * **datepicker**: display nice date.
 #### Overview
-the project (World Wise) is a small website that makes you put on the map any place you want to visit or get your current location and put the places that want to visit around you.
+the project (World Wise) is a small website that makes you put on the map any place you want to visit or get your current location and put the places that you want to visit around you.